Structure-Grounded Pretraining for Text-to-SQL: Experiments

-In all benchmarks, we notice that \ours\ pretrained using the automatic setting actually performs similarly as setting where cell annotations are used.
-This indicates the effectiveness of our heuristic for cell annotation and the potential to pretrain \ours \ with more unsupervised parallel text-table data.
+\textbf{Comparison of human assisted and automatic setting.} In all benchmarks, we notice that \ours\ pretrained using the automatic setting actually performs similarly as the setting where cell annotations are used.
+This indicates the effectiveness of our heuristic for cell annotation and the potential to pretrain \ours \ with more unannotated parallel text-table data.